elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 1. Atleast 4Gb of available RAM
 1. wget - This is not a native tool on windows but readily available e.g. through [chocolatey](https://chocolatey.org/packages/Wget)
-1. If using a version of Docker for Windows that utilises a VM e.g. docker toolbox, ensure the [Windows Loopback adapter](https://technet.microsoft.com/en-gb/library/cc708322(v=ws.10).aspx) is installed.
+1. If using a version of Docker for Windows that utilises a Virtualbox VM e.g. docker toolbox, ensure the [Windows Loopback adapter](https://technet.microsoft.com/en-gb/library/cc708322(v=ws.10).aspx) is installed.

 The example file uses docker-compose v2 syntax.